Chronstruct/android-starter/README.md

      ads - to instant app</br>
      links</br>
     </br>
      "Try Now" is like window shopping.
 A gateway to try without commitment.
-"Try Now" removes commitment anxiety.</br>
+"Try Now" removes commitment anxiety, and reduces install friction.</br>
     </br>
      Web banners: from "Install" to "Open"</br>
    </p>